qianweicheng/rasa/examples/rasasc/data/nlu.md

 - cannot add my signature
 - how do i add a signature?
 - can you add images to signatures?
+- add signature option please
+- there was no signature option
+- please add signature option in settings

 ## intent:how_change_swipe_options
 - how do i change my swipe options?